mantosh4u/DSAndAlgoCourseInPython/README.md

 12. Linear Programming

-**Disclaimar**: Of course any errors in the implementation is my responsibility.
+**Disclaimer**: Of course, any errors in the implementation is my responsibility.